 Houseplants will live happily in a plastic bag or a box for a few days.

 However, their requirement for light will begin to take a toll on their health after 2 or 3 days.

 The soil should be on the dry side if your houseplants will be in the back of our unheated trucks for a few hours.

 Time your plants’ watering so they are drying out on the day of your move.
 Too much water will increase the ice possibilities around the plants’ roots.
 Cold is tolerable for the roots of many houseplants, but ice will freeze the roots, killing them.

 How can you move large plants without freezing their leaves?

 If your plants are broad spreading, gather their stems and leaves and gently work a large plastic garbage bag over them vertically or horizontally, depending on the plant’s growth pattern.

 Use garden sticks in the pots in conjunction with bedsheets to act like tent props to protect delicate stems from breaking.

 We can tent an area within the truck with the hardier plants protecting your more delicate houseplants in the middle.

 Most of A-Zip Moving & Cartage’s moves are local moving services.
 However, we ensure your plants are moved reliably, no matter the distance.
-A long-distance move (any distance over 100 miles) is also safe for your plants.
+A long-distance move (over 100 miles) is also safe for your plants.